Shoom: Music

 Until Shoom, house music in the UK was regarded as an imported, derivative form of either Hi-NRG or disco.
-Although house music had already achieved popularity in clubs in Northern England and the Midlands, particularly in Manchester, Sheffield and Nottingham, few London clubs (mostly Black) played the music, notably Noel and Maurice Watson's Delirium events at the Astoria, and Heaven's Pyramid and Jungle nights, where house was played alongside electro music.
+Although house music had already achieved popularity in clubs in Northern England and the Midlands, particularly in Manchester, Sheffield and Nottingham, few London clubs (mostly Black and/or gay) played the music, notably Noel and Maurice Watson's Delirium events at the Astoria, and Pyramid at Heaven and Jungle at Busby's, where house was played alongside electro music.
 Shoom's first two nights attracted a funk, soul and rare groove audience, many of whom came dressed in retro 1970s style clothes, including bell-bottoms and large collared shirts.
 Danny Rampling and Farley became the resident DJs, Farley usually playing the back room.
 Frequent guest DJs included Carl Cox, Colin Faver, Mark Moore and Andrew Weatherall.
 Rampling's DJ box was positioned level with the dance floor, rather than, as was then usual, in a booth above the crowd.
 His style was praised by several early Chicago house producers, including Marshall Jefferson.
-Chicago DJ Bam Bam played at Shoom in 1988, and was impressed enough to compare it to the Muzic Box club made famous by Ron Hardy.
+Chicago DJ Bam Bam played at Shoom in 1988 and was impressed enough to compare it to the Muzic Box club made famous by Ron Hardy.

 As acid house music spread in popularity across the UK during 1988, the summer became known as the Second Summer of Love, named after the 1967 Californian Summer of Love.
 But whereas the earlier scene was inspired by the psychedelic drug LSD, the 1988 movement was based on the widespread availability of ecstasy.
 The writer Matthew Collin notes how both movements shared beliefs around the idea of "collective consciousness", but because ecstasy is a stimulant rather than a psychedelic drug, in stark contrast to the earlier summer, the acid house scene was rarely intellectualised, placed in historical context, and there are only a handful of published contemporaneous accounts and very little surviving video footage.
 Farley said that contemporary UK house DJs chose electronic records that "made...sense on E." Shoom developed a reputation for playing innovative and modern acid house music; they introduced Phuture's seminal 1987 Roland TB-303 based "Acid Tracks" to a UK audience, and helped popularise Humanoid's 1988 crossover single "Stakker Humanoid".
 Weatherall had been a regular attendee before being asked to play.
 His sets at Shoom were built on a blend of Detroit and acid house, interspersed with tracks by artists such as Ravi Shankar, Chris & Cosey, Public Image Ltd and Dub Syndicate.